Think Wild provides a wildlife support system in Central Oregon.

 Think Wild currently provides:

-• Wildlife Hotline and Transport- (in collaboration with licensed rehabilitators)
+• Wildlife Hotline - (in collaboration with licensed rehabilitators)

-• Think Wild Education- programming for local schools and organizations
+• Think Wild Education- workshops, events and programming for local schools, businesses, organizations and the public

 • Community Outreach- awareness and resources on ways to reduce wildlife conflict